 It is very difficult to be admitted as a transfer student.

-In 2021, Brandeis University waitlisted 2,088 students.
-Of those, 832 eventually received an admissions offer.
+In 2022, Brandeis University waitlisted 1,638 students and 693 accepted a place on the waitlist.
+Of those, 7 eventually received an admissions offer.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you shine.

 |Character/Personal Qualities||Very Important|